Deliver “Delight and Passion” to people

 Key points of spatial concept design

-The concept of the spatial concept design is "Awaken."
-Just as worshippers feel freed and healed by immersing themselves in the sacred atmosphere that permeates the shrine, we designed a space in the rest area that evokes the senses that tend to fade in everyday life.
-The "Tankoma Forest," a shrine forest that allows one to feel the four seasons, the architecture that blends with nature, and the interior that exudes the strength and warmth of nature stimulate the senses of visitors, including sight, touch, and smell, and aim to create a place that enriches the soul and creates interaction and excitement.
+The spatial concept design concept is "to evoke."
+Just as worshippers feel liberated and healed by being surrounded by the sacred atmosphere of a shrine, we envisioned a resting place that would evoke feelings that tend to fade in daily life.
+The "Takekoma no Mori" grove of the shrine, which allows you to feel the four seasons, the architecture that blends with nature, and the interior that conveys the strength and warmth created by nature will stimulate the senses of visitors—sight, touch, smell, etc.—and aim to create a place where people can feel enriched, interact, and lively.

 Landscaping | Maintenance of the Shrine Forest